THE GDPR (GENERAL DATA PROTECTION REGULATION)

-Regular scheduled scans of all PC’s with virus protection software.
+Regularly scheduled scans of all PCs with virus protection software.

-Keeping an inventory of all the personal data we store and ensuring we only collect data that is required to carry out the service.
+Keeping an inventory of all the personal data we store and ensuring we only collect data required to carry out the service.

-Regularly reviewing our Data Protection Policies and ensuring appropriate training is provided to employees.
+Regularly review our Data Protection Policies and ensure employees receive appropriate training.

 Training staff on the ‘Data Breach Protocol’ to ensure everyone knows what to do in the unlikely event of a data breach.

-The GDPR has expanded consumer’s right of access to their data, as well as the removal/deletion of records.
-There are however some legal limitations placed on us that could limit our ability to comply with your request.
-These include our licensing authority’s Peterborough City Council require that we store 6 months of full journey records or our obligation as a limited company to store accounting (transaction) records for 6 years from the end of the last company financial year they relate to.
+The GDPR has expanded consumers’ right to access their data and the removal/deletion of records.
+However, some legal limitations placed on us could limit our ability to comply with your request.
+These include our licensing authority’s Peterborough City Council requirement that we store six months of complete journey records or our obligation as a limited company to keep accounting (transaction) records for six years from the end of the last company financial year they relate to.